-12 Proposed Allowable Annual Cut
+12 Management Plan: Proposed Allowable Annual Cut

-The proposed Allowable Annual Cut (AAC) for the AVCF was originally calculated in a TSA report dated April 15, 2005 prepared by Forsite Limited for the Ministry of Forests and Range for a proposed total area of 7375.3 ha and a projected AAC of 22,063 m3/year.
+The proposed Allowable Annual Cut (AAC) for the AVCF was originally calculated in a TSA report dated April 15, 2005 prepared by Forsite Limited for the Ministry of Forests and Range for a proposed total area of 7375.3 ha and a projected AAC of 22,063 m/year.

-Eventually the Ministry of Forests and Range reduced the area by 997 ha to 6378 ha.
-The resulting AAC was calculated as 18,6881 m3/year over the next 5 years.
-No further report was produced.
+Eventually the area was reduced by 997 ha to 6378 ha.
+The resulting AAC was calculated as 18,688 m3/year over the next 5 years as given in an addendum to the TSA dated March 2006.

-The AVCF expects that the additional area and AAC promised by the Minister of Forests and Range in 2004 will be forthcoming to ensure that the City of Port Alberni can build a successful community forest business.
+The AVCF will continue to encourage the Ministry of Forests and Range to identify additional area and AAC, so that the AAC described by the Minister of Forests and Range in 2004 may be forthcoming to add to the opportunities of a successful community forest business.